Challenges and Practices of Deep Learning Model Reengineering: A Case Study on Computer Vision: Model of Deep Learning Reengineering

 \subsection{Reengineering Concepts}

-To have a better understanding of DL reengineering defects, we chose to study the defect manifestation, types, impacts, and root causes separately, following prior work~\citep{Islam2019DLBugCharacteristics, Wang2017ConcurrencyBugsinNodejs, Liu2014PerformanceBugs4SmartPhoneApps}.
-We did some preliminary analysis on open-source projects to understand the characteristics of deep learning projects which involve reengineering activities.
-Based on our literature review and observation in preliminary analysis, here we introduce the relevant concepts specific to DL reengineering process --- defect \emph{reporters} (\cref{table: reporter}) and defect \emph{manifestations} (\cref{table: manifestation}).
+\new{Prior work shows that studying defect manifestation, types, symptoms, and root causes separately can help understand the characteristics of defects~\citep{Islam2019DLBugCharacteristics, Wang2017ConcurrencyBugsinNodejs, Liu2014PerformanceBugs4SmartPhoneApps}.
+To better characterize DL reengineering defects, we first introduce the relevant concepts specific to DL reengineering process --- defect \emph{reporters} (\cref{table: reporter}) and defect \emph{manifestations} (\cref{table: manifestation}).
+These concepts are based on our literature review and observations in preliminary analysis on open-source projects. }

 \cref{table: reporter} defines four different types of \textit{Defect reporters} based on their reengineering activities.
 Prior work indicates that there are inconsistencies in the use of these terms~\citep{Gundersen2018ReproducibilityinAI}.
 Our definitions are mainly based on prior work\citep{Pineau2020, Li2020ModelAdaptation, GithubLabels, Amershi2019SE4MLCaseStudy, Alahmari2020RepeatabilityofDLModels} and our observations in preliminary analysis.